srobo/ops-manual/annual-robotics-competition/fundraising-team.md

 In addition to the [common responsibilities](./common-responsibilities.md), the team has the following responsibilities:

+### Collective responsibilities

 * Contact sponsors to arrange funding
+* Ensuring all perks due to sponsors are appropriately supplied
+* Maintaining links with sponsors

 ## Accountability